wrjodjana/obsidian-vault/computer-science/computer systems/x as a service.md

 - A software that provides an isolated, controlled environment for running a specific application which is independent of the OS it is is running on
 - Helps manage clusters of containers
 - Example: Docker, Kubernetes

 **Purchase**
+- Container / container management tool

+**Abstracted away by service provider**
+- Hardware
+- Virtualization
+- Operating System

+### Platform as a Service (PaaS)
+- A software library or family or related operations that code you write might wise to use
+- Example: database engine / trained AI model

+**Purchase**